mnannan/kaggle-ngsa/README.md

 https://www.kaggle.com/c/ngsa-w19

-This projects aims to solve kaggle competition about predicting whether one paper will quote another paper given:
+This projects aims to solve kaggle competition about predicting whether one paper will cite another paper given:
 -   A graph of papers
 -   For each paper: